Updated on October 31, 2022 by Sarina Tariq

 A plain weave cloth coarser than muslin made from unbleached and not fully processed cotton.
 The name came from Calicut (India), where the art of colour printing was first practised.
 Printed calicoes now generally pass under the name of chintz.They have a busy, small floral pattern

 A very fine fabric, without any weaving faults.
-It is made of cotton
+It is made of cotton or linen.

 A Natural fiber obtained from the hair of bactian camel, used to make coats sweaters and suits